thedannyliu/GenAI_Detection/src/utils/README.md

 # Utils Module

+## Overview
+Helper functions for logging, metrics, and configuration handling.

 This module provides utility functions and helpers used throughout the project.
 It contains tools for logging, metrics calculation, configuration management, and more.

 ## Key Components